duxsco/gpg-smartcard/README.md

 Quit without saving? (y/N) y
 ```

-### Copy required info
+### Copy required info from air gapped machine to working machine

-In order to be able to fully use your smartcard, you need to copy the public key as well as ownertrust to all machine you want to use your smartcard with.
+In order to be able to fully use your smartcard, you need to copy the public key as well as ownertrust to all machines you want to use your smartcard with.

 Create backup of public key and ownertrust: